Yanran1123/CIS3260/Assignment/Assignment2.md

 **Please submit the following documents to  the Dropbox in iCollege:**
 + Document 1 includes your source code (assignment2.java)
-+ Document 2 includes the two screenshots of your console:
++ Document 2 includes two screenshots of your console:
-  + All extracted numbers in Task2
+  + All extracted numbers in Task 2
-  + All prime numbers in Task4
+  + All prime numbers in Task 4
 + Document 3 (optional): You may also want to submit a Word document that elaborates any challenge they face while finishing the assignment and how they overcome the challenge.**